 After all, we have been pretty critical of the IUL product.
 We have good reason to.
 Many life agents have taken advantage of clients by selling them on the pros of the low cost and returns they may have.
 However, not educating on the cons.
 Again, these products are great for certain situations but it is not a one size fits all.
 Do your due diligence!!

 - Pacific Life

 - American National-Best Living Benefits Built In with cash back features

 - North American

 If you don’t think universal index life insurance policies are right for you, that’s fine.
 There are plenty of other life insurance options out there to consider.
-For a less complicated policy, consider the popular term life insurance.
+For a less complicated policy, consider the popular term life insurance or whole life.